deejaygraham/deejaygraham.github.io/_posts/2016-11-09-sql-schema-generation-as-code.markdown

 scripted in is entirely random so that seeing changes between one version and the other is all but impossible.

 What we'd really like is a repeatable, source-controllable means of creating a database schema...?
-Almost as if I had written it myself - here's a script I wrote myself to do just that.
+Well, I'm glad you asked.
+Here's a script to do just that :)

 This PowerShell script takes an existing database and generates the SQL statements required to generate the database schema from scratch, in alphabetical (so mostly diff-able), repeatable order.